 Scott and Zelda were regular disciples of this hotel’s restaurant, supposedly spending many a raucous evening at the traditional French establishment.
 It was here that a jealous Zelda threw herself down a flight of stone steps as a result of an intoxicated flirtation between Fitzgerald and a dancer.
 Today La Colombe D’Or is one of the world’s most highly recognised art hotels.
 Its walls display works from the likes of Picasso, Braque, Matisse, Miro, and Calder.
 These were often presented as gifts in exchange for lodging.

-During the years the Fitzgeralds spent in the South of France, the Monte Carlo Casino was one of the couple’s favourite haunts.
-Regularly documented in their letters and writings, Scott and Zelda loved the ornate, opulent surroundings as well as the possibility of winning big.
+During the years the Fitzgeralds spent in the South of France, the Monte Carlo Casino was one of their favourite haunts.
+It regularly featured in their letters and writings.
+Scott and Zelda loved the ornate, opulent surroundings as well as the possibility of winning big on the tables.
 In one of his letters Fitzgerald wrote:

 Whether the South of France represents a summer escape or somewhere you’d like to call home, Fitzgerald’s Riviera is as special today as it was then.